-The Master of Arts in Global Leadership and Sustainable Development is designed to prepare students to lead change initiatives designed to enhance environmental performance, convert economic development into sustainable development, and increase environmental sustainability in all human systems.
+The Master of Arts in Sustainability is designed to prepare students to lead change initiatives designed to enhance environmental performance, convert economic development into sustainable development, and increase environmental sustainability in all human systems.
 Students learn to simultaneously search for the underlying causes of global environmental, economic, and social problems while also learning to design and lead initiatives that produce sustainable outcomes for the current and future generations.

-The program requires a minimum of 42 credit hours of graduate work.
-The 42 credit hours are divided into 24 credit hours of core courses, 3 credit hours of a core elective, 6 credit hours of research, and 9 credit hours of a supporting field.
+The program requires a minimum of 36 credit hours of graduate work.
+The 36 credit hours are divided into 24 credit hours of core courses, 6 credit hours of research, and 6 credit hours of a supporting field.

 Students from a variety of backgrounds are attracted to this graduate program.
-Therefore, to ensure each student is adequately prepared for the academic rigors of a graduate-level program, the following courses must be satisfactorily completed as a foundation for graduate studies:
+Therefore, to ensure each student is adequately prepared for the academic rigors of a graduate-level program, the following courses may be required as a foundation for graduate studies prior to beginning the M.A. in Sustainability Program:

 CSCI 3201 Information Management Using Spreadsheets and Databases or MIS 2000 Information Tools for Business

+SOC 3100 Methods of Inquiry

-SOC 3200 Social Statistics\
+SOC 3200 Social Statistics

-\or the equivalent of 6 credits of undergraduate courses in research methods and statistics.
+^{}or the equivalent of 6 credits of undergraduate courses in research methods and statistics.

-- ENVS 6010 Global Climate Change - GLSD 6000 Sustainable Human Systems - GLSD 6001 Seminar in Environmental Governance - GLSD 6005 Research Methods for Environmental and Social Policy Formation - GLSD 6330 Industrial Ecology and Sustainability - GLSD 6340 Environmental History of the Modern World - GLSD 6350 Global Markets in Transition - GLSD 6500 Ecological Economics and Sustainable Development
+EINVS 0010 Giodal Chinate Change SUST 6000 Sustainable Human Systems SUST 6001 Seminar in Environmental Governance SUST 6005 Research Methods for Environmental and Social Policy Formation SUST 6310 Sustainable Tourism SUST 6320 Sustainable Cities SUST 6330 Industrial Ecology and Sustainability SUST 6500 Ecological Economics and Sustainable Development